OlexiyZh/moc_chat/README.md

     }
 ```

 ## TODOs list
 * Change WebSocket port to 1030
 * Implement constraints validation for password and userName
 * Create new entity to save user credentials.
 User service should retrieve Entity without password.
 * Send message to specific group of users by roomId
 * Review and check exception handling
+* Add payload logging
+* Add certificate to support https

+## Notes
+For some reasons in docker-compose password matchers does not work.

+It strange because it works well on when I run jar file on local machine